Return to articles

 Digital Subscriber Line (DSL) in Rural Areas

 DSL is a phone line-based service that is widely available across the U.S., including in many rural areas.
 Because nearly every part of the country has access to phone service in the U.S., DSL is a common Internet option for people living outside the city.
-While it travels across the phone lines just as dial-up Internet does, DSL is much faster.
+While it travels across the telephone lines just as dial-up Internet does, DSL is much faster.
 Most DSL providers will offer the option to rent a router and a modem to connect your standard phone line jack to the Internet, but there is also the option of buying your own devices if you’re looking to save money.

 DSL is a relatively cheap option for rural Internet service, and you can sometimes obtain high speeds.
 However, its speed and reliability are outperformed by cable and fiber optic high-speed Internet options.
 If you just need Internet for light to medium usage, such as checking email and streaming video on one or two devices, then opting for DSL speeds of 10 - 25 Mbps will likely work for your household.